- Green Environment

 To begin with, the trend toward green technology is not fading.
 Every economic region has seen significant growth in the eco-friendly industry.
 Companies are aware of the growing trend toward green-technologies and take notice.

-It is apparent that the green power movement shows no sign of decline.
+It is apparent that the green energy movement shows no sign of decline.
 Indeed, the green movement continues to grow.
 Green technology is one segment of the world-economy which has shown steady growth.

 Environment and the Economy

 What can executives, entrepreneurs and webmasters set in place?
 Because most want to benefit from the projected economical growth.
-As economists begin to try and answer this question, we must first look at the possible trends and business motives that grasp the world economy.
+Going green business opportunities are out there.
+Plus, economists continue to look at the possible trends and business motives that grasp the world economy.

 Additionally, a common theme within the economy that has shown increased popularity is green technologies, products and services.
 There is a direct correlation between renewable resources and the environment.